Geasaputra/AutoTransfer/README.md

-# 6 add new netwok use this
+#  to add new new netwok use this
 ```
 {
   "newNetwork": {